opendefensecloud/artifact-conduit/docs/user-guide/core-concepts.md

 1. Reading the `workflowTemplateRef` from the ArtifactType
 2. Instantiating a Workflow from the template
-3. Passing Fragment metadata and Endpoint references as workflow parameters
+3. Passing ArtifactWorkflow metadata and Endpoint references as workflow parameters
 4. Submitting the Workflow to Argo via Kubernetes API

 **Status Propagation:**
-Workflow status changes are watched by the OrderReconciler and propagated to Fragment and Order status fields.
+Workflow status changes are watched by the OrderReconciler and propagated to ArtifactWorkflow and Order status fields.

 ## Testing Infrastructure